-Nonprofit Jobs in North Carolina with H-1B Sponsorship
+Nonprofit H-1B Sponsorship Jobs in North Carolina

 North Carolina's nonprofit sector spans major research universities, healthcare networks, and international development organizations concentrated in Charlotte, Raleigh, and the Research Triangle.
-Employers like Duke University, RTI International, and UNC Health have established H-1B sponsorship track records.
+Employers like Duke University, RTI International, and UNC Health have established H-1B visa sponsorship track records.
 Roles in research, public health, social services, and program management make up the core of H-1B filings across the state.

-See All Nonprofit Jobs
+Find Nonprofit Jobs

 Overview

-Open Jobs341+
+Open Jobs89+

-Work Type91% On-site
+Work Type88% On-site

 Most JobsECU Health